nicopujia/website/README.md

 # Website

 This repository contains the source code for my personal website.
 It's built using **[Pelican](https://getpelican.com/)**.
-If everything is working correctly, you should be able to find the website live at <https://nicolaspujia.com>.
+If everything is working correctly, you should be able to find it live at <https://nicolaspujia.com>.

 ## Getting Started